joakimoh/AtomTapeUtils/README.md

 - abc2bin: Convert an Acorn Atom/BBC Micro program into a binary data (as it would be stored on the target machine)
 - abc2dat: Convert an Acorn Atom/BBC Micro program text file into a hex dump file (showing how the program will be stored on an Acorn Atom)
 - bin2abc: Convert a binary data file into an Acorn Atom/BBC Micro program
-- csw2wav: Convert a CSW file to a WAV file (44.1kHz/16-bit/mono PCM) - this has no machine contect and can be used independently of the target machine
+- csw2wav: Convert a CSW file to a WAV file (44.1kHz/16-bit/mono PCM) - this has no machine context and can be used independently of the target machine
 - dat2abc: Convert hex dump file into text file with an Acorn Atom/BBC Micro program
 - dat2bin: Convert hex dump file into binary file (useful if you want to disassemble machine code)
 - dat2tap: Convert hex dump file into a TAP/MMC file (Acorn Atom only)